Welcome to our blog where you'll find great articles, insights and news

 The Global Learning XPRIZE is a $15 million global competition to empower children to take control of their own learning.
 The Global Learning XPRIZE challenges teams from around the world to develop open source and scalable software that will enable children in developing countries to teach themselves basic reading, writing and arithmetic, empowering them to take control of their own learning and ultimately their future.
 Their goal is an empowered generation that will positively impact their communities, countries and the world.

-“I’m really excited and proud to have contributed to such a great organization and even happier to see the money used for things that have helped a critical cause”, remarked John Miziolek, co-author of the best-selling book, Breaking Through.
+“I’m really excited and proud to have contributed to such a great organization and even happier to see the money used for things that have helped a critical cause”, remarked John Miziolek, co-author of Breaking Through.

 Learn more about the Global Learning XPRIZE at http://learning.xprize.org/

-Canadian branding expert John Miziolek, co-Founder and President of Reset Branding, an innovative strategic branding and design firm located in the Greater Toronto area, shares his insights for achieving breakthrough success.
+Canadian branding expert John Miziolek, designer at Reset Branding, an innovative strategic branding and design firm located in the Greater Toronto area, shares his insights for achieving breakthrough success.
 The book, Breaking Through: The World’s Leading Entrepreneurs and Professionals Share Their Insights for Achieving Breakthrough Success, which was recently published, hit Amazon’s Best Seller List in the branding and small business categories, the day it was released.